 Trump has long stated his opposition to renewables.
-In June, his administration’s budget for 2018 saw funding for the Office of Energy Efficiency and Renewable Energy cut by 72%.
+His administration’s budget for 2018 saw funding for the Office of Energy Efficiency and Renewable Energy cut by 72%.

-Fortunately much of the advancement that has taken place in renewable energy is happening in the private market and is not dependent on support from the federal government.
+Fortunately, much of the progress that has taken place in renewable energy is happening in the private market and is not dependent on support from the federal government.

 What is Donald Trump’s policy on fracking?

 Trump is pro-fracking, just as he is pro-coal.
 At least, his advisers are.
 But it will be difficult for him to bring back the jobs in coal country.

 The economics of coal mean that the industry is in deep trouble – and in the US the growth of the fracking industry and renewable energy has been a major cause of its difficulties.

 To get coal back on its feet, Trump would need to change the economics.
 Pro-coal Australian prime-minister Malcolm Turnbull has found that being pro-coal isn’t enough if the investors won’t put in their money.
 Ramping up the coal industry would require billions in subsidies from the federal government.